pw598/pw598.github.io/_posts/2025-05-14-MySQL-via-Shell-and-Python.md

 # What's Next?

-- Perhaps some content on CRUD (Create, Read, Update, Delete) operations

-- Perhaps some content on SQL functions

-- Likely an article on JSON-based query language, such as with MongoDB

-- Perhaps a Streamlit app with a query sandbox for both languages
+- Likely next will be an article about JSON (JavaScript Object Notation) based queries with MongoDB.
+Future RDBMS posts may include SQL functions, and/or a sandbox application using Streamlit.